lktslionel/CFPs/conf42-2022/README.md

 ## Elevator Pitch

 I’m so exited to share with you the vision behind building universal, semantically correct, and platform agnostic CI/CD pipelines; along with how we can, with the tools we have at our disposal today — make this vision a reality.
 Though, to ensure that your company is aware and have a better understanding of your value delivery chain.
-Not to forget how you can improve it with less grip at any continuous delivery platforms.
+And, I will discuss with you some waysto  improve it with less grip at any continuous delivery platforms.
 I'm really looking forward to this talk and hope you all enjoy the conference.